code-ea/Razorpay-Clone/README.md

 ```bash
 ▶ npm run dev
 ```
-**Step6:** Make sure your compiled CSS is included in the <head> (your framework might handle this for you), then start using Tailwind’s utility classes to style your content.
+**Step 6:** Make sure your compiled CSS is included in the <head> (your framework might handle this for you), then start using Tailwind’s utility classes to style your content.

 >**index.html**